United

 the ceding of any Mandatory territory to a foreign power, the UN had no legal

 right to vote on Resolution 181.
-Only Jewish
+Only

-of Resolution 181, the Arab rejection of the Resolution prevented it
+the Jewish acceptance of Resolution 181, the Arab rejection of

-from becoming legal and binding, as would be the case in any bilateral
+the Resolution prevented it from becoming legal and binding, as would be the

-irrelevance of the Resolution is the nature of the legal authority of the General
+second reason for the irrelevance of the Resolution is the nature of the legal

-United Nations is only endowed with the power of recommendation, thus its resolutions
+General Assembly of the United Nations is only endowed with the power of

-purporting to affect member states are not legally binding upon those states under
+recommendation, thus its resolutions purporting to affect member states are not

-international law.
-(This concept will be
+legally binding upon those states under international law.
+(This concept will be expanded upon later.)

 On May 14, 1948, under severe attacks by Arab forces in areas both